EtnaLabs/chatgpt-scripts/README.md

 # ChatGPT Tips and Tricks

-Welcome!
+Welcome 👋!

-This is a collection of tips and tricks, scripts, and tools to optimize the development flow with ChatGPT.
+This repo is a collection of tips/tricks/scripts/tools that we use at EtnaLabs to optimize the development flow with ChatGPT.

-We use several of this tips and tricks in EtnaLabs.
-Whether you're new or a pro ChatGPT user, this repo aims to provide some valuable resources for you.
+Whether you're a new to ChatGPT or a pro-user, this repo aims to provide some valuable resources for you.

 # scripts